sheshavpd/gurulang/packages/cli/README.md

   guru ellivargu (a < 10) {
    a += 1;
    guru eega (a == 5) aadre{
-    helu guru "andar se helu guru ", a;
+    helu guru "olaginda helu guru ", a;
     mundhe nodu guru;
    }
    guru eega (a == 6) aadre{